scionproto/scion/doc/cryptography/trc.rst

 beginning of the validity period of this TRC.

-The predecessor of this TRC, if any, should be considered active until either 1. the grace period has passed, or 2. the successor TRC of this TRC has been announced.
+The predecessor of this TRC, if any, should be considered active until either 1. the grace period has passed, 2. the predecessor's expiration time is reached, or
+3. the successor TRC of this TRC has been announced.

 The grace period of a base TRC MUST be zero.
 The grace period of a non-base TRC SHOULD be non-zero and long enough to provide sufficient overlap between the